with Sports Psychology

 If this type of situation sounds like yours, and you would like some help to manage negative and critical people to deal with them better, then get in touch to see how I can help.

-Overcome the yips and movement blocks
+Overcome the yips and movement blocks in sport

 Sometimes, usually for no apparent reason, our body starts behaving oddly when performing our skills.
 Or, it stops doing what we want it to do, what we normally do.
 We're not asking it to do anything out of the ordinary, or some skill that we haven't performed many times before.
 These types of problems are called movement blocks.
 In some sports, there are particular names given to these: